Skip to content

 Founder, Our Future Water Intelligence

-Robert C. Brears is a globally recognised expert in water security, circular economy, and urban resilience.
-He is the author of multiple books on water management published by Oxford University Press, Palgrave Macmillan, and Springer Nature, and advises governments, utilities, and international organisations on strategic water investment and climate adaptation.
-His intelligence reports are used by utility executives, regulators, and infrastructure investors across Europe, Australasia, and the MENA region to benchmark performance and de-risk capital decisions.
+Robert C. Brears is an expert in water security, utility governance, asset management, and climate-resilient infrastructure investment.
+He has authored books on water management and policy for Oxford University Press, Palgrave Macmillan, and Springer Nature, and advises governments, utilities, and development institutions on water investment and climate adaptation.
+His intelligence reports support utility executives, regulators, and infrastructure investors across Europe, Australasia, and the MENA region.

 Report Standards

-Official utility & regulator data only No independent modelling or forecasting System-level analysis framework Benchmarkable across global utilities Cited by executives & policymakers
+Official government and institutional data No independent modelling or forecasting System-level analysis framework Benchmarkable across global utilities Designed for executive decision-making

-Expert Briefing: FAQs
+Expert Analysis: FAQs

 How does Delhi Jal Board finance its capital programme?

-How does digital infrastructure investment interact with Delhi Jal Board's financial model?
+How does digital infrastructure support financial reform?

-How do regulatory and environmental obligations affect Delhi Jal Board's capital expenditure priorities?
+How do environmental obligations affect capital priorities?

-© 2026 Our Future Water Intelligence.
+© Our Future Water Intelligence.
 All Rights Reserved.

 Report page for Utility_Financial_Structure_and_Risk_Delhi_Jal_Board